MintyTrebor/Duet-Node-Red-Dashboard/README.md

 Two different methods for getting the data from the Duet RRF are to accomodate the version diffferences between 2 Duet API Versions.

 Note 2:
 Recently DSF has updated the api, which has removed "result" from the returned object model.
 If you are on this newer (currently beta) version you will need to edit the node ["Set API Type 2 Paths"] and remove "result" from the paths in the code.
 For example: "msg.payload.result.heat.heaters[1].current" would become "msg.payload.heat.heaters[1].current".
+An example has been included in the updated "Universal Flow".

 The flows are not optimised.